confluentinc/kafka-connect-storage-cloud/README.md

-*kafka-connect-storage-cloud* is a suite of [Kafka Connectors](http://kafka.apache.org/documentation.html#connect) designed to be used to copy data between Kafka and public cloud stores, such as Amazon S3.
-The currently available connectors are listed below:
+*kafka-connect-storage-cloud* is a suite of [Kafka Connectors](http://kafka.apache.org/documentation.html#connect) designed to be used to copy data from Kafka into Amazon S3.

 ## Kafka Connect Sink Connector for Amazon Simple Storage Service (S3)